NatPRoach/conduit/README.md

 ### Building CONDUIT:
 CONDUIT is built in Nim (A statically typed, compiled systems programming language with python-like syntax).

 CONDUIT therefore requires a Nim installation.
-Easy Nim installation instructions can be found here: https://nim-lang.org/install.html
+Easy Nim installation instructions can be found [here](https://nim-lang.org/install.html)

 CONDUIT also uses the following libraries:
 *    [poaV2](https://github.com/tanghaibao/bio-pipeline/tree/master/poaV2), the necessary files of which are distributed in the CONDUIT GitHub and need not be downloaded separately.